 A National Public Radio segment asked voters in Ohio if the endorsement of Mitt Romney by the Columbus Dispatch newspaper swayed them, a local restaurant owner said, “Honestly, it doesn’t influence me at all.
 There’s definitely an underlying mistrust in the media from my perspective.”

 I don’t think this is a singular opinion.

-Page 2 of 2 - In a September 2012 poll, Gallup found that nearly 60 percent of Americans mistrusted news media, including television, radio and newspapers.
+In a September 2012 poll, Gallup found that nearly 60 percent of Americans mistrusted news media, including television, radio and newspapers.